-Bartosz Miszkiewicz, president of Symlog, talks about the importance of sea freight for logistics, the challenges we face in the coming months and the solutions at our disposal.
+Bartosz Miszkiewicz, CEO, talks about the importance of sea freight for logistics, the challenges we face in the coming months, and the solutions we have at our disposal.
+Symloga.

-Biznes24 editor: It is no longer the contracts, but the logistics of coal deliveries that will be the biggest challenge for the domestic energy sector in the coming months, say market experts.
-National transport corridors are already crowded, it's high time to check the condition of Polish logistics, forwarding and transport.
-Bartosz Miszkiewicz, CEO of Symlog is with us, good morning.
+Biznes24 editor: It is no longer contracts but the logistics of coal deliveries that will be the biggest challenge for the domestic energy sector in the coming months, say market experts.
+National transport corridors are already clogged, it is high time to check the condition of Polish logistics, forwarding and transport.
+Bartosz Miszkiewicz, president of the company, is with us Symlog, Good morning.

 Bartosz Miszkiewicz: Good morning, hello Lord, hello to you.